Updated: Jun 19

 Do what needs to be done.
 During COVID, Regional Center (California’s Early Intervention Program) went fully virtual.
 We could see our daughter’s development suffering, and we knew we needed to find in-person services.

 We were also in great need of family support.
 So, we made the very difficult decision to leave California and move closer to my family in Nevada.
 We were both working remotely and were able to keep our jobs.
 Within six months, our daughter was walking.
 But eventually, I was the one who needed more help.

 Re-Evaluate Regularly.
-A few months after moving to Reno, my husband’s company required him to fly to Los Angeles weekly for work.
+A few months after moving to Nevada, my husband’s company required him to fly to Los Angeles weekly for work.
 Flying each week was extremely difficult on me.
-Managing solo child care with my work demands was extremely difficult. so we decided that my husband would either have to decrease his trips or find another job.
-He was able to work out flying less frequently, and I started to gain back my sanity.
+Managing solo childcare in the mornings and evenings with my 24/7 work demands was impossible, so we decided that either my husband would (1) have to decrease his trips or (2) find another job.
+He negotiated flying less frequently, and I started to gain back my sanity.

-I still struggle with working.
-My daughter is thriving, but I am missing spending time with her and checking in with her therapists.
-We are currently in the process of re-evaluating whether a more flexible, part-time, schedule might be more feasible for me (and better for all of us) and how much longer we can continue to live that start-up life.
+I still struggle with working full-time (emotionally and physically).
+My daughter is thriving, but I am missing spending time with her and regularly checking in with her therapists.
+We are currently in the process of re-evaluating whether a more flexible, part-time, schedule might be more feasible for me (and better for all of us) at least until her public preschool program starts, and how much longer we can continue to live that "start-up life."